canriquez/100-days-of-code/r1-log.md

+##R2D23

+**Twitter:R2D23.
+Earling morning starting with code reviews and mentee call.
+Final step for the ToDo app working with @selene #100DaysOfCode #javascript #github #fullstack

 ##R2D22

 **Twitter:R2D22.
-Working on improving my github portfolio, so checking all pinned projects to made them complete and easy to read.
+Working on improving my GitHub portfolio, so checking all pinned projects to make them complete and easy to read.
 Here it is if you want to have a look. https://github.com/canriquez.
-Please starr any project that you like!
-Today having a little easy and going for a walk with the family! #100DaysOfCode #javascript #github #fullstack
+Please "⭐️" any project that you like! #100DaysOfCode #javascript #github #fullstack

 ##R2D19-21